Revised August 2018

 Some substances, such as marijuana, alcohol, nicotine, and certain medicines, can be found in breast milk.
 However, little is known about the long-term effects on a child who is exposed to these substances through the mother’s milk.
 Scientists do know that teens who use drugs while their brains are still developing could be damaging their brain’s learning abilities.
 Therefore, similar risks for brain problems could exist for drug-exposed babies.
 Given the potential of all drugs to affect a baby’s developing brain, women who are breastfeeding should talk with a health care provider about all of their substance use.

-Sex and Gender Differences in Drug Treatment
+Sex and Gender Differences in Substance Use Disorder Treatment

 It is important to note that treatment for substance use disorders in women may progress differently than for men.
 Women report using some substances for a shorter period of time when they enter treatment.
 However, women's substance use tends to progress more quickly from first use to addiction.
 Withdrawal may also be more intense for women.
 In some cases, women respond differently than men to certain treatments.
 For instance, nicotine replacement (patch or gum) does not work as well for women as for men.